Marcus Smart NBA Playoffs Player Props: Celtics vs. Hawks

 Marcus Smart Insights vs. the Hawks

-- This season, he's put up 8.3% of the Celtics' attempted field goals, as he's averaging 9.9 per contest.

-- Smart is averaging 5.6 three-point field goal attempts per game this season, which is 9.8% of his team's attempts from beyond the arc.
+- This season, Marcus Smart has made 4.1 field goals per game, which accounts for 7.2% of his team's total makes.

-- Smart's opponents, the Hawks, have a neutral offensive tempo, averaging 102.9 possessions per game, while his Celtics average 101.9 per game, which ranks 16th among NBA teams.
+- This season, he's accounted for 8.7% of his team's three-pointers made, averaging 1.9 per game.

-- The Hawks are the 25th-best defensive team in the NBA, conceding 118.1 points per game.
+- Defensively, the Hawks are 25th in the league, giving up 118.1 points per game.

-- On the glass, the Hawks are ranked 19th in the NBA, giving up 44.1 rebounds per game.
+- The Hawks are the 19th-ranked team in the league, conceding 44.1 rebounds per game.

-- Conceding 26 assists per game, the Hawks are the 22nd-ranked team in the NBA.
+- In terms of assists, the Hawks have conceded 26 per game, 22nd in the league.

-- The Hawks concede 11.9 made 3-pointers per game, eighth-ranked in the league.
+- The Hawks allow 11.9 made 3-pointers per game, eighth-ranked in the NBA.

 Marcus Smart vs. the Hawks